gocardless/homebrew-taps/README.md

 5. Update the `sha256` value in the Formula file.

-**Note:** If the Formula has different versions for different operating systems, all of the steps must be repeated for all of the files.
+**Note:** If the Formula has operating systems dependent versions, the hash needs to be calculated for each of them.

 ### Testing the upgrade